How to Give Yourself a Spa-Level Facial at Home

 Step 5.
 Exfoliate Gently

 Exfoliants come in all forms.
-Instead of using a leave-on liquid peel, try a gentler peel pad to wipe your face with.
+Instead of using a leave-on liquid peel, try something gentler like a peel pad to wipe your face with.
 A low-concentration glycolic acid pad is going to remove the dead skin cells and also brighten up the skin.

 If you have oily, acne-prone skin, use a salicylic acid pad to clear up pores.
-Use your peel pad on dry skin and give it 5 minutes until it’s fully absorbed.
+Use your peel pad on dry skin and give it 5 minutes until your skin fully absorbs.

 Step 6.
 Put On a Sheet Mask